Strategic Advisory Board

 Ms. Janelle Wakaruk

-Janelle Wakaruk is Director of Development, Fund Development in the Cumming School of Medicine, where an important part of her portfolio is the O’Brien Institute for Public Health.
+Janelle Wakaruk is Director of Development, Fund Development in the Cumming School of Medicine, where an important part of her portfolio is the Arnie Charbonneau Cancer Institute.
 Janelle has worked in both communications and fund development for over 14 years.

 Ms. Chanel Avarello